bluealloy/revm/README.md

 - **Simplicity** - simplification of internals so that it can be easily understood and extended, and interface that can be easily used or integrated into other project.
 - **interfacing** - `[no_std]` so that it can be used as wasm lib and integrate with JavaScript and cpp binding if needed.

+## Usage

+Please check `bin/revm-test`, interface is maybe susceptible to change but it will not deviate much from current one.
 ## Status of project

 I just started this project as a hobby to kill some time.
 Presenty it has good structure and I would like to finish it and make it functional but we will see how far we will go.
+If you want to use this project be free to contact me and we can talk.
 There are a lot of things that still needs to be done, here are some of TODO's that could be added:

 - integrate ethereum consensus tests
 - Write a lot of comments and explanations.